Snehal-Khatpe/Snehal-Khatpe/README.md

 👋 Hi, I’m Snehal Khatpe
-- 🎓 Master's Student in Business Analytics | 🌐 Data Enthusiast | 💻 Aspiring Data Analyst
+- 🎓 Gradueted with Master of Science Business Analytics | 🌐 Data Enthusiast | 💻 Aspiring Business Data Analyst
+- 6 Years of Experience in Business and Data Analysis | Expertise in Stakeholder Management, Requirement Gathering, Drawing Business Insights, SQL, and Excel

 🌱 What I’m currently learning...
 - Python Development: Building a strong foundation in Python for data manipulation and analysis.